- How is melanoma skin cancer treated?

 How is melanoma skin cancer treated?

-Once melanoma has been found and staged, your cancer care team will recommend treatment options.
-Depending on your own case, you may have different types of doctors on your treatment team.
+Once melanoma has been found and staged, your cancer care team will discuss your treatment options with you.
+Depending on your situation, you could have different types of doctors on your treatment team.
 These doctors may include:

-Based on the stage of the cancer and other factors, your treatment options may include:
+Based on the stage of the cancer and other factors, your treatment options might include: